 "...Her photographs present vignettes that encourage active seeing rather than passive looking and thereby re-install and remind us of the beauty of almost lost sensations."

 These images have been created 'On Country' in various parts of Australia, in collaboration with the traditional owners of the land.
-Some images were captured in the Kimberley in Western Australia, some in Groote Eylandt, at Culpra station in Victoria and in Wood Wood on the Murray river (Victoria).
+Some images were captured in the Kimberley in Western Australia, some in Groote Eylandt, and at Culpra station in Victoria.
 I respectfully acknowledge the elders and other local people that I worked with to create these images and am most thankful for the privilege of visiting their lands.

 Portraits of Knowledge

-Portraits of Knowlege was a project based in Groote Eylandt, Australia.
+Commissioned by the Australia Council for the Arts & NT Government, Portraits of Knowledge was a project based in Groote Eylandt, Australia.
 Situated in the Gulf of Carpentaria, Groote Eylandt is home to the Anindilyakwan people.
 The project was designed for teenage students from the Angurugu School and to involve Indigenous elders and leaders from the various communities on Groote Eylandt.
 The project focused on portrait photography and was collaborative in nature.
 The act of creating portraits of individuals and groups aimed to engender pride, ownership and respect.
 Selected project imagery including student work was exhibited at the Darwin Library, at the One People One Voice and published into a hard back book for the community's use in 2014.